glidingnz/backup-scripts/README.md

-# Wordpress backup scripts
+# Backup scripts
-GNZ owns several Wordpress sites, and these scripts are used to back each of them up.
+GNZ owns several sites, and these scripts are used to back each of them up.

 ## Installation